ngoworldcommunity/NGOWorld/README.md

   ### 🚧 Special

-  - [Ooen to contribute](https://github.com/IAmTamal/Milan/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%A4%A9+status+%3A++Up+for+Grab%22) issues are the issues that are open to contributions, you can work on them.
+  - [Open to contribute](https://github.com/IAmTamal/Milan/issues?q=is%3Aissue+is%3Aopen+label%3A%22%F0%9F%A4%A9+status+%3A++Up+for+Grab%22) issues are the issues that are open to contributions, you can work on them.

 ## License 👮

 Milan is Licensed under the <a href="./LICENSE">MIT License</a>.
-Please go through the License atleast once before contributing.
+Please go through the License at least once before contributing.

 ## Support 🙏

 **Don't forget to drop a star ⭐.** A heartfelt thank you to those who have contributed to this project.
-We are really grateful towards your contribution.You all are amazing.
+We are really grateful for your contribution.
+You all are amazing.
 Opensource for the win 🚀